Melvins! (album): Background

 In 2003, both editions were re-issued together on Ipecac Recordings as 26 Songs on CD with bonus tracks.
-Tracks 1-10 are taken from the 1991 eight/ten song, LP/CD version rerelease of this album.
-Tracks 11-16 are taken from the original six song vinyl release.
-Tracks 17-19 were taken from the 1986 Outtakes From First 7 inch vinyl single (tracks 18 and 19 are the same as tracks 8 and 4, but in inferior quality).Track 20-24 are garage demos, track 20 having previously appeared on the Northwest Hardcore compilation tape and track 22 on the Let's Kiss compilation tape from K Records.
+Tracks 1–10 are taken from the 1991 eight/ten song, LP/CD version rerelease of this album.
+Tracks 11–16 are taken from the original six song vinyl release.
+Tracks 17–19 were taken from the 1986 Outtakes From First 7 inch vinyl single (tracks 18 and 19 are the same as tracks 8 and 4, but in inferior quality).
+Tracks 20–24 are garage demos, track 20 having previously appeared on the Northwest Hardcore compilation tape and track 22 on the Let's Kiss compilation tape from K Records.
 An alternate version of "Ever Since My Accident" was available on the Kill Rock Stars compilation (KRS-201) in superior quality.

 The track listing on the booklet of the CD lists 26 tracks but for unknown reasons the CD only has 25 tracks as "Ever Since My Accident" and "Hugh" are together on track 25 and not individual tracks as credited.
 "Hugh" is a field recording that had been put out as the b-side of the demo cassettes the band would give away to venues and labels to promote the band.